fahadabe/todo-demo-app/README.md

 # Blazor Todo Web App

-This is a Blazor web app for managing tasks and organizing them by category.
-Add, complete, and categorize your todo items with ease.
+This is a Blazor web app for managing tasks.
+Add, complete, and view your todo items with ease.

 ## Features
 - Add new todo items